 Everybody should be made fun of.
 Because this hipster feminist shit is quite exhausting and unproductive.
 If you're made fun of, then don't look to naara giri, make it a narrative, have fun and make fun of the people making fun of.

-If you want to step forth in this industry, it's absolutely necessary to be brave, stand tall, and be thick skinned.
-Even her message to aspiring female comedians is somewhat on the same lines:
+her message to aspiring female comedians is somewhat on the same lines:

 Keep your head down.
 If your jokes are amazing, then continue standing strong.
 Your audience is who matters the most to you, but develop thick skin against.
 You'll need it.